c2m2/Neuro-VISOR/README.md

 Within a static build, custom .vrn cell archives can be placed within `virtual-reality_Data\StreamingAssets\NeuronalDynamics\Geometries` to be run within the application.

 ## Documentation
-Our code is documented [here](https://c2m2.github.io/doxyhtml/index.html)
+Our code is documented [here](https://c2m2.github.io/doxyhtml/index.html).
+This documentation is produced using [Doxygen](https://www.doxygen.nl/index.html).
+The completeness of this documentation is dependent on code commenting, so there may be gaps and imperfections.
+If you notice issues with this documentation, please report it to jacob.wells@temple.edu.

 ## Other code
 VR grids are maintained [over here](https://github.com/stephanmg/vr-grids).